The Art of Work with Jeff Goins [VIDEO]

 In a fear-based response to that task, I believe the initial fear [inaudible 01:04:35] reaction is, “What if I fail?”
 “What will happen to you, to your soul, if you don’t at least try?”
 I believe a better question is, “What will happen to you, to your soul, if you don’t at least try?”
 What happens if you don’t give it your all?
 It’s a case of “Yes, we’re terrified of failure,” as I have said.
 I understand, but I’m more terrified of failing to attempt.

 Jonathan: Well, thank you, Jeff, just to circle back around to your Michael Hyatt tale.
 You’ve just released a new book.
-They’re unemployed, and Michael was kind enough to provide a review and a suggestion for that book.
+They’re unemployed, and Michael was kind enough to provide an analysis and a suggestion for that book.
 “Jeff gives a clear framework for recognizing our calling, developing our expertise, and maximizing our influence in his book The Art of Work,” he adds.
 This is the strategy we’ve been waiting for from a man we can trust,” he says.
 It’s great to see that friendship blossom again, and even better that he’s endorsing the book.
 You can get a copy of the book if you’re a listener or a webinar participant.
 It’s presently available on Amazon.
 The Art of Work by Jeff Goins is now available for purchase.

 You may also go to artofworkbook.com for more information.
 We just want to thank you again, Jeff, for taking the time to share what you discovered while writing this book, and how our audience members may study and build their talents to get to the point where they can do what they want and find their calling.
 Last but not least, some logistics.
 This full-recorded webinar will be followed up with an email.
 It will take approximately a week for us to put together the video and send that email to you, so it will be coming soon, as I said.
 Thank you very much for joining us, Jeff.
 I believe we should call the webinar to a close right now.
 Thank you for all you’ve brought today.